Kentucky State Police: Vehicles

-The Dodge Charger 5.7L AWD PPV currently serves as the primary KSP fleet vehicle.
-Due to Ford's discontinuation of the CVPI in 2011 KSP tested a series of vehicles to replace the CVPI between 2012 and 2013.
-These tests included the Chevy Caprice PPV, Ford Taurus, and Dodge Charger PPV.
-The KSP Division of Commercial Vehicle Enforcement currently utilize the Ford Explorer Utility Police Interceptor as they retire their fleet of CVPI's and Chevrolet Caprice PPV's.
-The KSP Facilities Security Branch will replace their CVPI's with Ford Taurus-based Police Interceptors.
+The Dodge Charger 5.7L AWD PPV currently serves as the primary KSP fleet vehicle although, since 2024, they are scheduled to be replaced upon age out with the Dodge Durango.
+This is due to the discontinuation of the Charger PPV.
+In addition, in 2011, KSP tested a series of vehicles to replace the Ford Ford Crown Victoria Police Interceptor, which was the primary KSP fleet vehicle.
+These tests included the Chevy Caprice PPV, Ford Taurus as well as the Charger PPV with some of these test vehicles remaining in the KSP fleet.
+The KSP Division of Commercial Vehicle Enforcement currently utilize the Chevy Tahoe Utility Police Interceptor as they retire their fleet of Ford Explorer and Chevrolet Caprice PPV's.
+The KSP Facilities Security Branch currently use Ford Taurus-based Police Interceptors.

 Sidearm

 In 2017 troopers transitioned from the Glock Model 35 .40 S&W to the Glock Model 17 9mm as their primary sidearm.
 Troopers also carry a Glock 43x 9mm as their backup sidearm.
 The Walther PPK/S as a backup sidearm as well.
 Prior to 2017 troopers carried a traditional 12 gauge shotgun as their long-range alternative to their sidearm and transitioned to a M&P15 patrol rifle (.223).
 Prior to the Glock Model 35 troopers carried the 10mm Smith & Wesson (Model 1076 was used).